 How to Get Rid of Caterpillars?

 Caterpillars are worm-like larvae of moths or butterflies.
 They have elongated soft bodies.
 Depending on the species, they can vary from 1mm up to 15mm in length.
-Usually, the caterpillars are covered with hair-like fluff which plays the role of defense against threats.
+Usually, the caterpillars are covered with hair-like fluff, which plays the role of defence against threats.
 They can even change their colour as per the colour of the plant they feed on.

-The larvaes are among the most vicious pests for agriculture because they are avid feeders of leaves, or other plant parts like seeds.
-Except that, some caterpillars can be poisonous.
-For example, if you touch them, the spines can snap off in your skin and can cause water blisters.
+The larvae are among the most vicious pests for agriculture because they are avid feeders of leaves or other plant parts like seeds.
+Except that some caterpillars can be poisonous.
+For example, if you touch them, the spines can snap off your skin and can cause water blisters.

 - Remove them manually: yes, plucking caterpillars is way easier than handpicking aphids.
 Use protective gloves and gather them in a bucket or container with a lid so that they cannot escape.
 Then, you can release them somewhere in the woodlands, away from your garden.

 - Use Bacillus thuringiensis: this is an organic bacteria which is formed in the soil.
 It contains a protein that is highly poisonous to the caterpillars and paralyses their digestive system.
 Then, the caterpillars stop eating and eventually die.

 - Make chili spray: caterpillars hate chili.
 To create the solution you’ll need to mix about 100gr of dried chili with 1.5L of boiling water.
 Leave it on the hob for 5 minutes.
 Then add another 1.5L of cold water with 2-3 drops of dish soap.
 You’re ready to spray the solution on the affected areas.

 You don't have to be alone in the battle against pests.
 Hire a professional pest expert!Call us